jeremypries/avhs-boys-hockey-redirect/README.md

   pip install functions-framework
   ```

-## 3. Run and testing the app locally
+## 3. Run and test the app locally

 ```bash
 ./local-dev.sh
 ```

+## 4. Production
+The application is packaged in a Docker image and deployed to Cloud Run using a Cloud Build pipeline.

+The environment is hosted in the project [avhs-boys-hockey](https://console.cloud.google.com/?project=avhs-boys-hockey)